merzlab/QUICK-docs/docs/source/about.rst

 About QUICK QM Package
 ======================

-QUICK is a GPU enabled *ab initio* and density functional theory software capable of performing electronic structure calculations on general organic/biomolecular systems.
+QUICK is a GPU-enabled *ab initio* and density functional theory software capable of performing electronic structure calculations on general organic/biomolecular systems.
 It was initially developed by Ed Brothers.
 His work included the development of the Hartree-Fock and density functional theory